Jeremy Steven Suarez Bio

 Early Life and Background

-Jeremy Steven Suarez was born on July 6, 1990, in Burbank, California.
-He is of African and Cuban descent and is the oldest of three siblings.
-Public records and biographical summaries note that Suarez was raised in the Muslim faith.
+Jeremy Steven Suarez was born on July 6, 1990, in Burbank, California, a city closely associated with the American film and television industry.
+He is of African and Cuban descent and is the oldest of three siblings in his family.
+Growing up in Southern California provided him with proximity to the entertainment world and an early awareness of the opportunities available in acting.

 Jeremy Steven Suarez Career